^

 What causes acute cholecystitis?

 Acute cholecystitis is the most common complication of cholelithiasis.
-Conversely,> 95% of patients with acute cholecystitis have cholelithiasis.
-Acute inflammation is the result of wedging the stone into the bladder duct, thereby causing it to become completely obstructed.
-Bile stasis provokes the production of inflammatory enzymes (for example, phospholipase A transforms lecithin into lysolecithin, which causes inflammation).
-Damaged mucous membrane secrets more fluid into the gallbladder.
-As a result of the dilatation of the bladder, an even greater yield of inflammatory mediators (for example, prostaglandins) occurs, causing more damage to the mucosa and ischemia, which contributes to chronic inflammation.
-In the case of bacterial infection, necrosis and perforation may develop.
-If the process resolves, the fibrosis of the gallbladder wall develops, its concentrating and contractile functions are violated, leading to incomplete emptying.
+Conversely, >95% of patients with acute cholecystitis have cholelithiasis.
+Acute inflammation results from impaction of a stone into the cystic duct, thereby causing its complete obstruction.
+Stagnation of bile provokes the production of inflammatory enzymes (eg, phospholipase A transforms lecithin into lysolecithin, which causes inflammation).
+The damaged mucosa secretes more fluid into the gallbladder.
+As a result of bladder dilation, even more inflammatory mediators (eg, prostaglandins) are released, causing more significant damage to the mucosa and ischemia, which contributes to chronic inflammation.
+If bacterial infection develops, necrosis and perforation may develop.
+If the process resolves, fibrosis of the gallbladder wall develops, disruption of its concentrating and contractile functions, leading to incomplete emptying.

-From 5 to 10% of cholecystectomies performed with acute cholecystitis are carried out for acute acalculous cholecystitis (i.e., cholecystitis without stones).
-Risk factors include critical conditions (frequent surgical interventions, burns, sepsis or severe trauma), prolonged fasting or PPP (predispose to bile stasis), shock and vasculitis (eg SLE, nodular polyarteritis).
-The mechanism is most likely associated with the release of inflammatory mediators in response to ischemia, infection, or bile congestion.
-Sometimes a concomitant infection (eg, Salmonella or cytomegalovirus in immunocompromised patients) can be detected .
-In children, acute acalculous cholecystitis can occur after diseases accompanied by fever, without verification of a certain infection.
+Five to 10% of cholecystectomies performed for acute cholecystitis are for acute acalculous cholecystitis (ie, cholecystitis without stones).
+Risk factors include critical illness (recurrent surgery, burns, sepsis, or severe trauma), prolonged fasting or TPN (predisposes to bile stasis), shock, and vasculitis (eg, systemic lupus erythematosus, polyarteritis nodosa).
+The mechanism is likely related to the release of inflammatory mediators in response to ischemia, infection, or bile stasis.
+Occasionally, a concomitant infection (eg, Salmonella or cytomegalovirus in immunocompromised patients) may be identified.
+In children, acute acalculous cholecystitis may occur after febrile illnesses without verification of a specific infection.

 Symptoms of acute cholecystitis

-Most patients have a history of biliary colic or acute cholecystitis.
-By the nature and localization of pain, cholecystitis resembles biliary colic, but it is more pronounced and prolonged (i.e., more than 6 hours).
-Usually there is vomiting, as well as pain in the right side and in the upper right quadrant of the abdomen.
-Within a few hours, Murphy's symptom appears (with palpation pain in the right upper quadrant with deep inhalation and exhalation delay) with the tension of the abdominal muscles on the right.
-As a rule, there is a fever, but it is usually not expressed.
-In elderly people, fever may not be present or the manifestations of the disease can only be general and indeterminate (eg, anorexia, vomiting, malaise, weakness, fever).
+Most patients have a history of attacks of biliary colic or acute cholecystitis.
+In the nature and localization of pain, cholecystitis resembles biliary colic, but it is more severe and lasts longer (i.e., more than 6 hours).
+Vomiting usually occurs, as does pain in the right side and in the right upper quadrant of the abdomen.
+Within a few hours, Murphy's sign appears (when palpated, increased pain in the right hypochondrium with deep inspiration and holding the exhalation) with tension of the abdominal muscles on the right.
+Fever usually appears, but it is usually not pronounced.
+In elderly people, fever may be absent or the manifestations of the disease may be only general and vague (e.g., anorexia, vomiting, malaise, weakness, fever).

-In the absence of treatment, 10% of patients develop limited perforation, and 1% have perforation in the free abdominal cavity and peritonitis.
-Increased abdominal pain, a significant increase in body temperature, chills, muscle stiffness, peritoneal symptoms or signs of intestinal obstruction indicate the development of empyema (pus in the gallbladder), gangrene or perforation of the bladder.
-If acute cholecystitis is accompanied by jaundice or cholestasis, partial obturation of the common bile duct by concrement or as a result of inflammation is possible.
-Choledocha stones migrating from the gallbladder can block, cause constriction or inflammation of the pancreatic duct, leading to pancreatitis (biliary pancreatitis).
-Mirizzi syndrome is a rare complication in which the bile calculus localized in the bladder duct or Hartmann's pocket compresses and blocks the common bile duct.
-Sometimes a large stone destroys the wall of the gallbladder, forming a vesicouteral fistula; the stone can fail and cause an obstruction of the small intestine (cholelithiasis intestinal obstruction).
-Acute cholecystitis usually regresses in 2-3 days and is resolved within 1 week.
+If untreated, 10% of patients develop limited perforation, and 1% develop perforation into the free abdominal cavity and peritonitis.
+Increased abdominal pain, significant increase in body temperature, chills, muscle rigidity, peritoneal symptoms or signs of intestinal obstruction indicate the development of empyema (pus in the gallbladder), gangrene or perforation of the gallbladder.
+If acute cholecystitis is accompanied by jaundice or cholestasis, partial obstruction of the common bile duct by a calculus or as a result of inflammation is possible.
+Common bile duct stones that have migrated from the gallbladder can block, cause narrowing or inflammation of the pancreatic duct, leading to pancreatitis (biliary pancreatitis).
+Mirizzi syndrome is a rare complication in which a gallstone located in the cystic duct or Hartmann's pouch compresses and blocks the common bile duct.
+Sometimes a large stone erodes the wall of the gallbladder, forming a cystoenteric fistula; the stone may fall through and cause obstruction of the small intestine (cholelith ileus).
+Acute cholecystitis usually regresses within 2-3 days and resolves within 1 week.

-Acute galloping cholecystitis is manifested by the same signs as calculous cholecystitis, but the symptoms can be masked in severe patients, contact with which is difficult.
-The only sign may be bloating or an unexplained fever.
-Without treatment, the disease can quickly lead to gall bladder gangrene and perforation, leading to sepsis, shock and peritonitis with a mortality rate of about 65%.
+Acute acalculous cholecystitis presents with the same symptoms as calculous cholecystitis, but the symptoms may be masked in severely ill patients, with whom contact is difficult.
+The only sign may be abdominal distension or unexplained fever.
+Without treatment, the disease can quickly lead to gangrene of the gallbladder and perforation, leading to sepsis, shock, and peritonitis with a mortality rate of about 65%.
 Choledocholithiasis and cholangitis may also develop.

 Classification of acute cholecystitis

-Gas cholecystitis is common in men with diabetes mellitus, and is manifested by a picture of severe acute cholecystitis with toxemia, sometimes a palpable formation in the abdominal cavity is detected.
+Gas cholecystitis usually occurs in men with diabetes mellitus and is manifested by a picture of severe acute cholecystitis with toxemia, sometimes a palpable formation is found in the abdominal cavity.

 Complications of acute cholecystitis

-1. The empyema of the gallbladder is a purulent inflammation of the gallbladder, accompanied by the accumulation of a significant amount of pus in its cavity;
+1. Empyema of the gallbladder is a purulent inflammation of the gallbladder, accompanied by the accumulation of a significant amount of pus in its cavity;

-3. Perforation of the gallbladder.
-Acute calculous cholecystitis can lead to transmural necrosis of the gallbladder wall and its perforation.
-Perforation occurs due to the pressure of the stone on the necrotic wall or the rupture of dilated infected Rokitansky-Ashot sines.
+3. Gallbladder perforation.
+Acute calculous cholecystitis may lead to transmural necrosis of the gallbladder wall and its perforation.
+Perforation occurs due to pressure of the stone on the necrotic wall or rupture of dilated infected Rokitansky-Aschoff sinuses.

 Diagnosis of acute cholecystitis

-Suspicion of acute cholecystitis occurs in patients with characteristic symptoms.
-Diagnosis is usually based on ultrasound, in which gallstones can be identified, local tenderness in the projection of the gallbladder (Murphy's ultrasonographic sign).
-Peripuzyrnoe fluid accumulation or thickening of the gallbladder wall indicates acute inflammation.
-If the results are doubtful, then cholescintigraphy is used; the absence of radioactivity with an increase in the gallbladder suggests an obstruction of the cystic duct.
-False positive symptoms can be in severe patients or patients with fasting receiving PPP, in patients with severe liver disease or in patients who have undergone sphincterotomy.
-CT of the abdominal cavity can reveal cholecystitis, as well as perforation of the gallbladder or pancreatitis.
-Magnetic resonance cholangiography is an informative, but more expensive, study than ultrasound.
-Usually a general blood test, functional liver tests are performed, the level of amylase and lipase is determined, but they rarely help in diagnosis.
-Characterized by leukocytosis with a shift of the formula to the left.
-In acute uncomplicated cholecystitis, as a rule, no specific biochemical abnormalities of the liver function or an increase in the level of lipase are observed.
+Acute cholecystitis is suspected in patients with characteristic symptoms.
+Diagnosis is usually based on ultrasound, which may reveal gallstones and local tenderness in the projection of the gallbladder (Murphy's ultrasonographic sign).
+Pericholecystic fluid accumulation or thickening of the gallbladder wall indicate acute inflammation.
+If the results are doubtful, cholescintigraphy is used; the absence of radioactivity with an enlarged gallbladder suggests obstruction of the cystic duct.
+False-positive symptoms may occur in seriously ill or fasting patients receiving TPN, in patients with severe liver disease, or in patients who have undergone sphincterotomy.
+Abdominal CT may reveal cholecystitis, as well as gallbladder perforation or pancreatitis.
+Magnetic resonance cholangiography is an informative but more expensive study than ultrasound.
+A complete blood count, liver function tests, amylase and lipase levels are usually performed, but they are rarely helpful in diagnosis.
+Leukocytosis with a left shift in the formula is characteristic.
+In acute uncomplicated cholecystitis, as a rule, no specific biochemical abnormalities of liver function or increased lipase levels are observed.

 In acute acalculous cholecystitis, laboratory abnormalities are nonspecific.
-Typically, leukocytosis and changes in biochemical parameters characterizing liver function are observed.
-Manifestations of cholestasis can be a consequence of directly sepsis, choledocholithiasis or cholangitis.
-Ultrasonography can be performed directly in the ward.
+Leukocytosis and changes in liver function tests are common.
+Cholestasis may be due directly to sepsis, choledocholithiasis, or cholangitis.
+Ultrasonography can be performed in the ward.
 Gallstones are not visualized.
-Murphy's sonographic sign and the congestion of the peripuzary fluid suggest gallbladder disease, while the dilated gallbladder, bile sludge and thickened gallbladder wall (due to low albumin or ascites) may simply be the result of the patient's severe condition.
-CT is also informative and can reveal extrabiliary disorders.
-Cholescintigraphy is a more useful study; the lack of filling the bladder can point to the bladder duct block due to swelling.
-However, congestion in the gallbladder itself may be the cause of a violation of its filling.
-The use of morphine, which increases the tone of the sphincter of Oddi, strengthens the filling and thus can differentiate the false positive result.
+Murphy's sonographic sign and pericystic fluid accumulation suggest gallbladder disease, while a distended gallbladder, biliary sludge, and thickened gallbladder wall (due to low albumin or ascites) may simply be the result of the patient's severe condition.
+CT is also useful and may reveal extrabiliary abnormalities.
+Cholescintigraphy is more useful; failure to fill the bladder may indicate cystic duct blockage due to edema.
+However, gallbladder congestion itself may be the cause of impaired filling.
+The use of morphine, which increases the tone of the sphincter of Oddi, enhances filling and can thus differentiate a false-positive result.

-Specific activities have not been developed.
-Nevertheless, in the presence of discomfort in the right hypochondrium or epigastric region, an ultrasound of the abdominal cavity organs is desirable for the timely detection of concrements in the gallbladder and / or biliary tract.
+No specific measures have been developed.
+However, if there is discomfort in the right hypochondrium or epigastric region, it is advisable to conduct an ultrasound of the abdominal organs for the timely detection of stones in the gallbladder and/or bile ducts.

 What do need to examine?